Acton Town tube station: Connections

-London Buses routes 70, E3 and night route N11 serve the station.
+Day and nighttime London Buses routes serve the station.

 Incidents

-On 25 March 1993, a woman named Jean Bradley was stabbed to death by a man after leaving Acton Town tube station.
-The notorious murder still remains unsolved.
+On 25 March 1993, Jean Bradley was stabbed to death shortly after leaving Acton Town tube station.
+As of 2022, the murder remains unsolved.

-On Tuesday, 1 February 2022, a large fire occurred at the Autocar Centre, a garage adjacent to the now-abandoned Platform 5 is, which subsequently caused the evacuation of the station and "severe delays" to the District line and Piccadilly line.
-10 fire engines and 70 firefighters were sent to the scene after being called at 5:10 PM and stayed there until late at night, bringing the fire under control.
-The cause of the fire is not yet known, but will be investigated by the LFB.
-Since the fire, witnesses in the area have described the roof as burned and partially caved in, though the damage to the abandoned Platform 5 itself is unknown.
+On 1 February 2022, a large fire occurred at the Autocar Centre, a garage adjacent to the now-abandoned platform 5 is, which subsequently caused the evacuation of the station and "severe delays" to the District line and Piccadilly line.

+Ten fire engines and 70 firefighters were sent to the scene after being called at 5:10 pm, and stayed there until late at night, bringing the fire under control.